 The very first step is to accept menstruation as a normal, physiological phenomenon in women.
 We need to stress on sex-education being made a mandate in schools, talked about on mass media to make the society understand the science behind menses.

 Basic principles of maintaining personal hygiene and the possible complications in absence of it, should be made known to every girl.

-Isolation or closing our eyes isn’t a desirable practise.
-Provisions for sanitary napkins, a healthy diet (rich in Iron to combat anaemia due to blood loss), analgesics for menstrual cramps and above all freedom to carry on with life normally, is the need for every menstruating woman.
+Isolation or closing our eyes isn’t a desirable practice.
+Provisions for sanitary napkins, a healthy diet (rich in Iron to combat anaemia due to blood loss), analgesics for menstrual cramps and above all free to carry on with life normally, is the need for every menstruating woman.